Y0Coss/docs-fork/pages/network/load_balancer/create_headers/guide.en-gb.md

 ### Correcting the source IP in the logs <a name="ip-source-logs"></a>

 By default, Apache, Nginx and other web servers record the source IP address in their logs.
-When you use an OVHcloud Load Balancer in front of your website, the logs then only contain IP addresses of the form "10.108.a.b".
+When you use an OVHcloud Load Balancer upstream of your website, the logs then only contain IP addresses of the form "10.108.a.b".
 These are the internal IP addresses used by the OVHcloud Load Balancer to contact you.

-When a request goes through your OVHcloud Load Balancer service, it records the visitor's IP address in the `X-Forwarded-For` and `X-Remote-Ip` headers.
+When a request passes through your OVHcloud Load Balancer service, it records the visitor's IP address in the `X-Forwarded-For` and `X-Remote-Ip` headers.
 These two fields carry the same information, their names differ only for compatibility with most servers.

-To correct the IP addresses in the logs, one solution would be to modify the log format directive on your server to use one of these headers instead of the Load Balancer's IP address.
+To correct the IP addresses in the logs, one solution could be to modify the log format directive on your server to use one of these headers instead of the Load Balancer's IP.
 Unfortunately, this approach is insufficient, as anyone can fill in this header, even without going through your OVHcloud Load Balancer.
-This manipulation would allow the visitor to impersonate someone else.
-Apart from the ethical aspect, this practice has legal, security and statistical implications that make its prevention essential.
+Such a manipulation would allow the visitor to be mistaken for someone else.
+In addition to the ethical aspect, this practice has legal, security and statistical implications that make its prevention essential.

-This is why the main web servers include specialized modules that allow you to precisely control the level of trust given to these headers based on :
+This is why the main web servers include specialized modules that allow you to precisely control the level of trust granted to these headers based on :

 - The source IP address (must be exclusively that of your OVHcloud Load Balancer service !)
-- The depth of the IP in the field.
-Indeed, each proxy (proxy, load balancer) adds the client's IP address to this field.
+- The depth level of the IP in the field.
+Indeed, each proxy (proxy, load balancer) adds the client's IP to this field.

-The rest of this guide provides recommended configuration practices for the main web servers.
+The rest of this guide proposes recommended configuration practices for the main web servers.

 #### Apache